 Patchogue in Suffolk County, New York — The American Northeast (Mid-Atlantic)

 Credits.
-This page was last revised on November 7, 2019.
-This page originally submitted on November 7, 2019, by Thomas Mocera of Centereach, New York.
-This page has been viewed 37 times since then and 4 times this year.
-Photos: 1, 2. submitted on November 7, 2019, by Thomas Mocera of Centereach, New York. • Andrew Ruppenstein was the editor who published this page.
+This page was last revised on November 28, 2019.
+It was originally submitted on May 25, 2019, by Andrew Ruppenstein of Sacramento, California.
+This page has been viewed 296 times since then and 29 times this year.
+Photos: 1, 2. submitted on May 25, 2019, by Andrew Ruppenstein of Sacramento, California.